panatale1/green_screen/README.md

 * Choose photo orientation (available backgrounds change depending on orientation)
 * Click `Do Greenscreen Magic` button
 * If photo is oriented in landscape, choose a background
+* Output thumbnail will pop up.
+Validate that chromakey is good enough or not, select whether to send email or not

 # Notes:
 * The code is hardcoded to output to D drive, because of the use of an SD card as external media.
 Change this as necessary